-The individual elements and the total remuneration of Group management during 2022 were determined and delivered in line with the Policy on Remuneration approved by the 2020 AGM and the updated Policy on Remuneration approved by the 2022 EGM, the outcome and implementation of which are presented in this Remuneration Report.
+The individual elements and the total remuneration of Group management during 2023 was determined and delivered in line with the Policy on Remuneration approved by the 2022 EGM, the outcome and implementation of which are presented in this Remuneration Report.
 The Board and the Compensation Committee are satisfied that the Company's remuneration principles of recruiting, motivating and retaining high calibre executives capable of achieving the objectives of the Company have underpinned the implementation of the Policy on Remuneration.
 Remuneration has been motivational as well as appropriately and fairly rewarding executives for their contributions to the Company's success.
 Responsible and sustainable remuneration decisions have supported the Company's strategy, shareholders' long-term interests and sustainable business practices.
-Orrön Energy's strategy and long-term ambitions are further described in the Annual Report 2022 and on www.orron.com.
+Orrön Energy's strategy and long-term ambitions are further described in the Annual Report 2023 and on www.orron.com.